 Looking for Arknights Tier List to filter some of the best characters for the game.
-Well these we have created an dynamic list of Arknights characters.
-According to their powers, fighting style, defense etc.
+Well, we have created a dynamic list of Arknights characters.
+According to their powers, fighting style, defence etc.

 Under the S+ Tier

 - Attacks with this trait hit all enemies in attack range